 If you desire to learn more about what we believe, teach, and confess, please speak with Pastor Wegener and he will set up a time to meet with you.

-Matins (the Church’s morning prayer) is prayed every day Monday through Friday at 9 a.m. in the church proper.
-See Lutheran Service Book pp. 219ff.
+Matins (the Church’s morning prayer) or another prayer office is prayed every day Tuesday through Friday at 9 a.m. in the church proper when classes are in session at UNI.
+See Lutheran Service Book pp. 219ff and the Congregation at Prayer page on this website.

-Vespers (the Church’s evening prayer) is prayed every Wednesday at 7 p.m. in the church proper.
+Vespers (the Church’s evening prayer) is prayed every Wednesday when classes are in session at UNI at 7 p.m. in the church proper.
 See Lutheran Service Book pp. 229ff.